(Perhaps charismatic leaders neglect it a bit on purpose because they enjoy being portrayed as irreplaceable.)

 (A personal hypothesis I have is that internalization of blame is something that largely correlates with a belief in an objective morality — and especially, an objective morality that can potentially be better-known/understood by others than oneself.
 And therefore, as Western society has become decreasingly religious, shame as a social tool has "burned out" in how reliably it can be employed in Western society in arbitrary social contexts.
 Yet Western society has not adapted fully to this shift yet; which is why so many institutions that expect shame to "work" as a tool — e.g. the democratic system, re: motivating people to vote; or e.g. the school system, re: bullying — are crashing and burning.)

-That’s a great way to make the other person defensive and ensure everything stays the same or worse.
-It’s not that difficult to be tactful in communication in a way which allows you to get your point across in the same number of words and makes the other person thankful for the correction.
+The likeliest outcome from that is the other person gets defensive and everything stays the same or gets worse.
+It’s not difficult to learn to be tactful in communication in a way which allows you to get your point across in the same number of words and makes the other person thankful for the correction.

 Plus, it saves face.
 It’s not that rare for someone who blatantly say something is stupid to then be proven wrong.
 If you’re polite and reasonable about it, when you are wrong it won’t be a big deal.